NASH STANDARDS AND HANDBOOKS AVAILABLE FOR PURCHASE

-This Standard is based on non-combustible construction using steel framing.
+This Standard is based on non-combustible construction using steel framing, steel roof cladding and non-combustible wall systems.
+This provides the basis for economical and robust solutions.
 It was developed following full scale bushfire simulation complemented by small scale tests and the application of fire engineering principles.
-It gives two solutions, one covering lower BAL's (BAL-12.5, BAL-19, BAL-29 and BAL-40) and a separate solution for flame zone (BAL-FZ), based on AS 3959 BAL definitions.
+It gives two solutions, one covering lower BAL’s (BAL-12.5, BAL-19, BAL-29 and BAL-40) and a separate solution for flame zone (BAL-FZ), based on AS 3959 BAL definitions.

 Amendment A (free download)